the last supper

 It is also curious that Lazarus is identified in JOHN 12:2 at a supper just prior to this Last Supper, as being "one of them that sat at the table with him" [with Yeshua].
 These inspired words seem to be just a casual remark, but they firmly establish for us that Lazarus did indeed sup with Yeshua during these final days.

-It is somewhat awkward that right after this Last Supper, just when the Lord was disclosing unto them that "the hand of him that betrayeth me is with me on the table", that then the Apostles should be discussing "which of them should be accounted the greatest" (LUKE 22:24).
+It is somewhat awkward that right after this Last Supper, just when the Lord was disclosing unto them that "the hand of him that betrayeth me is with me on the table", that then, at that time, the apostles should be discussing "which of them should be accounted the greatest" (LUKE 22:24).
 An interesting explanation is offered by C. F. Burney in his book entitled The Aramaic Origin of the Fourth Gospel, page 144.
-Although he believes that the mystery guest "leaning on Jesus' bosom...whom Jesus loved" was a John different than the Apostle, his insight is still most interesting.
+Although he believed that the mystery guest "leaning on Jesus' bosom...whom Jesus loved" was a John different than the Apostle, his insight is still most interesting.
 Read it here (I took the liberty of rendering Burney's Greek into English, and my personal comments are in red).

 Then, after Yeshua's capture in the Garden of Gethsemane, Mark's Gospel mentions "a certain young man" following them (MARK 14:51).
 His name is not given, but that he was not one of the Twelve seems likely.
 The Companion Bible gives the following note concerning the incident.

-The last verse of the previous chapter, JOHN 20, quite nicely sums up the whole Gospel; "But these are written, that ye might believe that Jesus is the Christ, the Son of God".
+The last verse of the previous chapter (JOHN 20), quite nicely sums up the whole Gospel; "But these are written, that ye might believe that Jesus is the Christ, the Son of God".
 Then chapter 21 starts an entirely new topic and seems to be tacked on to the Gospel account, as if it was an afterthought or an appendix of some sort.
 The writer then closes that additional chapter by commenting, "And there are also many other things which Jesus did, the which, if they should be written every one, I suppose that even the world itself could not contain the books that should be written.
 Amen."
-In other words, he included this additional account (perhaps related by Lazarus) of the experience at the sea of Tiberias, but there were many more accounts by others which he didn't include.
+In other words, the writer included this additional account (perhaps related by Lazarus) of the experience at the sea of Tiberias, but there were many more accounts by others which he didn't include.

 The reason most think John was this "disciple whom Jesus loved" is because of verse 24 of chapter 21.
 The reader must decide for himself, does verse 24 explain who the mystery guest at the Last Supper was?
 Consider another possibility.